Important Notes

 Orphan-Auto-Deletion Setting

 The orphan-auto-deletion setting has been replaced by orphan-resource-auto-deletion in v1.9.0.
-To replicate the previous behavior (orphan-auto-deletion), include replicaData in the orphan-resource-auto-deletion value.
+To replicate the previous behavior, include replica-data in the orphan-resource-auto-deletion value.
+During the upgrade, the original orphan-auto-deletion setting is automatically migrated.

 For more information, see Orphaned Data Cleanup and Orphaned Instance Cleanup.